InsertX2k/temp_cleaner_gui/README.md

 ![A screenshot of the inside of the program Temp_Cleaner GUI](https://github.com/InsertX2k/temp_cleaner_gui/blob/main/.readme.files/temp_cleaner_gui.inside_ss.jpg?raw=true) <br/>
 <br/>
 ## Recompiling guide <br/>
-This program usually comes as an executable ONLY for 64-bit based PCs, but there is problem ONLY if your PC is a 32-bit one, but don't worry, You don't have to open an issue, all what you have to do is just following this guide step by step so you can recompile a 32-bit version of this program. <br/>
+This program usually comes as an executable ONLY for 64-bit based PCs, but there is a problem ONLY if your PC is a 32-bit one, but don't worry, You don't have to open an issue, all what you have to do is just following this guide step by step so you can recompile a 32-bit version of this program. <br/>
 **Please before doing this make sure you have all of the requirements** <br/>
 Download and install **pyinstaller** <br/>
 Open **Windows Command Prompt** as **Administrator** and then execute the following command : <br/>